Anglican Church in North America

 The Anglican Church in North America (ACNA) is a Christian denomination in the Anglican tradition in the United States and Canada.
 It also includes ten congregations in Mexico, two mission churches in Guatemala, and a missionary diocese in Cuba.
-Headquartered in Ambridge, Pennsylvania, the church reported more than 1,000 congregations and more than 130,000 members in 2024.
+Headquartered in Ambridge, Pennsylvania, the church reported 1,005 congregations and 129,868 members in 2025.
+The ACNA is not a member church of the Anglican Communion but has an association with a number of provinces and leaders of the communion.

-The ACNA was founded in 2009 by former members of the Episcopal Church in the United States and the Anglican Church of Canada, who were dissatisfied with doctrinal and social teachings in their former churches, especially regarding the position of women and the ordination of gay men, which they considered too liberal and contradictory to traditional Anglican belief (similarly to the Reformed Episcopal Church, which had separated from the Episcopal Church in 1873).
+The ACNA was founded in 2009 by theological conservatives of the Episcopal Church in the United States and the Anglican Church of Canada, who were dissatisfied with doctrinal and social teachings in their former churches, especially regarding the position of women and the ordination of an openly gay bishop, which they considered too liberal and contradictory to traditional Anglican belief (similarly to the Reformed Episcopal Church, which had separated from the Episcopal Church in 1873).
 Immediately prior to 2009, these conservative Anglicans received support from a number of Anglican churches (provinces) outside of North America, especially in the Global South.
 Several Episcopal dioceses and many individual parishes in both Canada and the United States in the early 2000s voted to transfer their allegiance to Anglican provinces in South America and Africa.
 In 2009 many North American Anglican groups which had moved to the South American and African jurisdictions, however, united to form the Anglican Church in North America leading to currently established (as of 2025) movement.